Samukat/Data3001G2/README.md

 #### 2.2.2.
 Table of Features

-The following documentation expands on our engineered features by defining two key layers of our feature design - **Moments** and **Attrbutes** - and illustrate how these interact in our dataframe.
+The following documentation expands on our engineered features by defining two key layers of our feature design - **Moments** and **Attributes** - and illustrate how these interact in our dataframe.

 #### <u>Moments</u>